ITger/MSexchangeConnect/README.md

 # MSexchangeConnect
-Sample java project how to connect to a mail account on outlook.com and get some data from it.
+Sample java project on how to connect to a mail account on outlook.com and get some data from it.
+Sample project how to write a Microsoft Exchange Server java client.

 In case you want to use your private corporation MS Exchange server it's possible that you need to import some certificates: